Full name

 Experience

-VP, Executive Producer at Leo Burnett
+VP, Executive Producer

-As Executive Producer over Cadillac production, I manage a team of 5-7 producers (range varies with freelance), overseeing broadcast, print, digital, social, and experiential production for Cadillac brand and retail - while also still lead-producing all sizes of productions, from multi-million dollar brand campaigns to smaller-scale projects as the need arises.
-Continually pushing to mentor and assist any younger employees, as well as helping implement better processes and procedures for more cohesive workflow between all departments.
+As Executive Producer over Cadillac production, I managed a team of 5-7 producers (range varies with freelance), overseeing broadcast, print, digital, social, and experiential production for Cadillac brand and retail - while also still lead-producing all sizes of productions, from multi-million dollar brand campaigns to smaller-scale projects as the need arises.
+Continually pushed to mentor and assist any younger employees, as well as helping implement better processes and procedures for more cohesive workflow between all departments.

-Senior Producer at VMLY&R
+Senior Producer

-Producing TV, OLV, Social, and Radio content for both Wendy's and Intel.
+Producing TV, OLV, Social, Experiential, and Radio content for both Wendy's and Intel.
 Have also produced work for Walgreen's and Office Depot/Office Max.
 Hired here Pre-Covid, I was already working remotely with my Wendy's team, who are based entirely in our KC office.
 And now I've been working remotely with the Intel teams, based in KC, Seattle, Dallas, and NYC.

-VFX/Post Producer at Shape + Light
+Shape + Light

 While in between agency gigs, I freelanced post-produced for Shape + Light in LA, where I oversaw post production for Nike, Frito Lay (Tostitos), and Carl's Jr spots.
 While I don't think I could work full-time in post production, it was invaluable experience to see the other side of things: from juggling freelance flame artists and understanding how post houses operate around ever-important margins to simply sitting behind the desk and cranking out exports on Media Encoder, I'm forever grateful for this position.
 It also reminded me once again how important relationships are not simply in life, but in our forever-changing industry.
 Relationships are what helped me secure this job...

-Senior Producer at We Are Unlimited
+We Are Unlimited

 After spending my entire life in the Detroit ad scene, I relocated to Chicago to work on the McDonald's account.
 While here, I produced TV, radio, and myriad social content for McD's.
 Unfortunately, less than 2 months after starting here, we learned the majority of McD's work was going to W+K. 'Tis a fickle beast, our industry.

-Senior Producer at Commonwealth // McCann
+Commonwealth // McCann

 Produced TV, radio, OLV, and social content primarily for Chevrolet US and Global.
 Also produced 2 fun campaigns for ALDI in between all of the sheet metal.

-Senior Producer at Doner
+Senior Producer

 Produced a variety of content for FCA (Dodge, RAM, and Chrysler), Coca-Cola (Simply), Bush's Beans, Smithfield, Cat's Pride, and O'Charley's.
 One of the most unique projects was an endless runner mobile gaming app for Bush's, which we produced with Psyop NYC.

-Producer at Team Detroit (GTB)
+Team Detroit (GTB)

 Produced within the Ford Retail First team, covering multiple regions and producing for for TV, Digital/Mobile, and Print.
 Also produced an Augmented Reality app featuring Derek Jeter for the Ford Tri-State dealer groups.
 AR was still pretty new at the time, but was a really interesting project to handle.
 While not a lengthy stint at this agency, further my production acumen quite a bit producing a ton of smaller shoots on lean budgets, where my role often extended far beyond that of an agency producer.

-Producer at Campbell-Ewald
+Producer

 Started at my first big agency in Detroit as an Account Coordinator, running job bags around between creative directors and account leads - and trying desperately to schedule myriad client meetings before "online schedules" existed.
 I was promoted to a Supervisor role without even interviewing or applying for said role before I eventually found my way into the production department, which turned out to be the greatest decision of my career.
 I was mentored and learned from some of the most seasoned EPs as I worked on accounts ranging from Chevrolet and Alltel to the U.S. Navy and several other eclectic accounts at the agency.
 My production time at C-E allowed me to be assigned jobs well beyond my experience, and I learned so much in my years there.
 To this day, no better production experience.

-Creative Coordinator & Proofreader at BERLINE
+Creative Coordinator & Proofreader

 My first real agency gig out of college.
 I was hired as Proofreader, and then eventually wore a plethora of hats: broadcast traffic, a bit of copywriting here and there, and also acted as a liaison between Account and Creative, assigning new jobs to writers and art directors.